einar-saukas/ZX0/README.md

 The **ZX0** data compression format and algorithm was designed and implemented by **Einar Saukas**.
 Special thanks to **introspec/spke** for several suggestions and improvements, and together with **uniabis** for providing the "Fast" decompressor.
-Also thanks to **Urusergi** for minor improvements in backwards decompressors.
+Also thanks to **Urusergi** for further improvements in backwards decompressors.

 The optimal C compressor is available under the "BSD-3" license.
 In practice,